-"(It is impossible) to be brought back to repentance."
-An apostate is in a terrifying position, for once he falls away into apostasy, he cannot under any circumstances be saved ("brought back to repentance").
+- A. "It is impossible to be brought back to repentance." - 1.
+An apostate is in a terrifying position, for once he falls away into apostasy, he cannot, under ANY circumstances, be saved ("brought back to repentance").
 These professing Hebrew-Christians had outwardly and externally repented once and turned to Christianity from Judaism.
-They had made an initial profession of faith but it was not genuine and their repentance was external.
-They appeared to be saved for awhile, but when the persecutions came from the unbelieving world, they could not take the pressure.
+They had made an initial profession of faith but it was not genuine and their repentance was intellectual.
+They appeared to be saved for a while, but when the persecutions came from the unbelieving world, they buckled under the pressure.
 They progressively moved away from Christ, compromising their convictions and became more and more hardened in unbelief so that it was impossible for them to be brought to repentance a second time.
-By going back into Judaism, they were going back into a religion which was apostate, for Christ fulfilled all the types and shadows of Old Testament Judaism.
+By going back into Judaism, they were going back into a religion which was apostate, for Christ fulfilled all the types and shadows of Old Testament Judaism. - 2.
 The impossibility of bringing an apostate to repentance does not rest with God, for God has the power to save whom He pleases, but it is not God's purpose to save an apostate because of his hardness of heart in unbelief.
 God only saves those who in genuine faith turn to Christ.
 The apostate himself is the one who makes it impossible for him to be saved.
-In his state of complete rejection and unbelief, it is impossible for God's people to restore him again to repentance.
-He simply will not turn back to Christ no matter how much any Christian works with him.

-It is impossible for any human being to dogmatically say a person is an apostate.
+In his state of complete rejection and unbelief, it is impossible for God's to restore him to repentance.
+He simply will not turn back to Christ no matter how much any Christian works with him. - 3.
+It is impossible for any human being to dogmatically say a person is an apostate!
 We may assume but we can't be sure.
-Only God knows when a person goes backward to the point of apostasy.
-Other portions of the Book of Hebrews makes it clear that for an apostate there is "no sacrifice for sins" and only a "fearful expectation of judgment and a raging of fire" (Heb.
-10:26-31).

-"Because to their loss they are crucifying the Son of God all over again and subjecting Him to public disgrace."
+Only God knows when a person regresses to the point of apostasy.

+- 4. Other portions of the Book of Hebrews makes it clear that for an apostate there is "no sacrifice for sins" and only a "fearful expectation of judgment and a raging of fire" (Heb.
+10:26-31). - B. Because of their loss they are crucifying the Son of God all over again and subjecting Him to public disgrace. - 1.
 These professing Hebrew-Christians, by leaving Christianity to go back under the Old Testament Jewish system were placing themselves in a position where there was no forgiveness of sin because Christ fulfilled the Old Testament system.
 Now salvation is only in the reality of Christ who has come.
-By going back into Judaism, they show their ignorance of the shed blood of Christ and openly admit Christ and His sacrifice are useless and not needed.
-By going back into Judaism, they declare the first crucifixion was of no avail, and they place themselves under the types and shadows which pointed to Messiah.
-They would need a second crucifixion which is impossible because Christ has already come to die "once for all" for sin.
+By going back into Judaism, they show their ignorance of the shed blood of Christ and openly admit Christ and His sacrifice are useless and inoperative.
+By going back into Judaism, they declare the first crucifixion which is impossible because Christ has already come to die "once for all" for sin." - 2.
 An apostate rejects Christ and his own attitude puts Christ back on the cross, stating His death had no purpose or meaning whatsoever.
 In this act of rejection, the apostate declares openly that Christ's death was worthless.

-AN ILLUSTRATION TO PROVE APOSTASY (6:7-8)
+VII.
+AN ILLUSTRATION TO PROVE APOSTASY - 6:7,8